CSRCurrent en:Using the Program

 - Once the user receives the email message, he can enter the verification code at the Cryptshare Robot's command line prompt.

-- The Cryptshare Robot then saves the code in its verification store (see Using the Program) and will use it for all new transfer operations.
+- The Cryptshare Robot then saves the code in its verification store (see Verification Store) and will use it for all new transfer operations.
 Every time a transfer is initiated, the Cryptshare server will then compare the verification code for the sender email address supplied by the Robot with the code stored in its database, and will only allow the transfer if they match.

 Client Verification Mode

 In this mode, the Robot instance is verified as a whole.
-You can then use any sender email address with such a verified Robot instance, without the need of individual sender verification.
+You can then use any sender email address with such a verified Robot instance, without the need of individual sender verifications.

-In the Client Verification Mode, a randomly generated, unique Robot ID (see Using the Program) is created for the Robot instance and added as a verified Robot Client ID in the Cryptshare Server Administration Interface.
+In the Client Verification Mode, a randomly generated, unique Robot ID (see Verification) is created for the Robot instance and has to be added as a verified Robot Client ID in the Cryptshare Server Administration Interface.
 This will allow the use of any sender email address from this particular Robot instance.
 For a client verification, the following steps have to be performed:

 - The Verification Mode on the server has to be set to Client Verification.

-- The Cryptshare Robot creates a unique Robot ID, saves it in its verification store (see Using the Program), and prints it out on the screen (option `-v`).
+- The Cryptshare Robot creates a unique Robot ID, saves it in its verification store (see Verification Store), and prints it out on the screen (option `-v`).